Humanities: Education and employment

-Many humanities graduates finish university with no career goals in mind.
-Consequently, many spend the first few years after graduation deciding what to do next, resulting in lower incomes at the start of their career; meanwhile, graduates from career-oriented programs experience more rapid entry into the labour market.
-However, usually within five years of graduation, humanities graduates find an occupation or career path that appeals to them.
+Many humanities graduates may find themselves with no specific career goals upon graduation, which can lead to lower incomes in the early stages of their career.
+On the other hand, graduates from more career-oriented programs often find jobs more quickly.
+However, the long-term career prospects of humanities graduates may be similar to those of other graduates, as research shows that by five years after graduation, they generally find a career path that appeals to them.

 There is empirical evidence that graduates from humanities programs earn less than graduates from other university programs.
 However, the empirical evidence also shows that humanities graduates still earn notably higher incomes than workers with no postsecondary education, and have job satisfaction levels comparable to their peers from other fields.
 Humanities graduates also earn more as their careers progress; ten years after graduation, the income difference between humanities graduates and graduates from other university programs is no longer statistically significant.
 Humanities graduates can boost their incomes if they obtain advanced or professional degrees.

+Humanities majors are sought after in many areas of business, specifically for their critical thinking and problem-solving skills.
+Research has shown that humanities majors are especially adept at "soft skills" such as "written and oral communication, creative problem-solving, teamwork, decision-making, self-management, and critical analysis".

 In the United States

 The Humanities Indicators

 The Humanities Indicators, unveiled in 2009 by the American Academy of Arts and Sciences, are the first comprehensive compilation of data about the humanities in the United States, providing scholars, policymakers and the public with detailed information on humanities education from primary to higher education, the humanities workforce, humanities funding and research, and public humanities activities.
-Modeled after the National Science Board's Science and Engineering Indicators, the Humanities Indicators are a source of reliable benchmarks to guide analysis of the state of the humanities in the United States.
+Modeled after the National Science Board's Science and Engineering Indicators, Humanities Indicators are a source of reliable benchmarks to guide analysis of the state of the humanities in the United States.

-If "The STEM Crisis Is a Myth", statements about a "crisis" in the humanities are also misleading and ignore data of the sort collected by the Humanities Indicators.

 The Humanities in American Life

-The 1980 United States Rockefeller Commission on the Humanities described the humanities in its report, The Humanities in American Life:
+The 1980 United States Rockefeller Commission on the Humanities described the humanities in its report "The Humanities in American Life":

 Through the humanities we reflect on the fundamental question: What does it mean to be human?
 The humanities offer clues but never a complete answer.
 They reveal how people have tried to make moral, spiritual, and intellectual sense of a world where irrationality, despair, loneliness, and death are as conspicuous as birth, friendship, hope, and reason.